KORINZ/strava-data-visualization-tool/README.md

 ## Features

-1. **Scatter plots**: Two scatter plots are available, one plotting distance vs average pace, colored by average heart rate, and the other plotting time of day vs distance, colored by kudos.
+1. **Scatter plots**: Two scatter plots are available, one plotting distance vs. average pace, colored by average heart rate, and the other plotting time of day vs. distance, colored by kudos.

-2. **Basic statistics plots**: This includes bar chart of distance, line chart of distance, bar chart of altitude gains, and scatter chart of duration.
+2. **Basic statistics plots**: This includes a bar chart of distance, a line chart of distance, a bar chart of altitude gains, and a scatter chart of duration.

-3. **Detailed statistics plots**: This includes scatter plot of distance, bar chart of calories burned, scatter plot of average heart rate, and scatter plot of average pace.
+3. **Detailed statistics plots**: This includes a scatter plot of distance, a bar chart of calories burned, a scatter plot of average heart rate, and a scatter plot of the average pace.

-4. **3D scatter plot**: You can generate a 3D scatter plot of average pace vs duration vs temperature, colored by average heart rate.
+4. **3D scatter plot**: You can generate a 3D scatter plot of average pace vs. duration vs. temperature, colored by average heart rate.

 5. **Pie chart**: This tool can create a pie chart showing the proportion of activities during different periods of the day.